To determine a diagnosis and check for any related complications, you may have:

-- Psychological evaluation.
-A doctor or mental health provider will talk to you about your symptoms, thoughts, feelings and behavior patterns.
+- A psychological evaluation.
+A doctor or mental health provider talks to you about your symptoms, thoughts, feelings and behavior patterns.
 You may be asked to fill out a questionnaire to help answer these questions.

 Determining which mental illness you have

-Sometimes it's difficult to find out which particular mental illness may be causing your symptoms.
+Sometimes it's difficult to find out which mental illness may be causing your symptoms.
 But taking the time and effort to get an accurate diagnosis will help determine the appropriate treatment.

 Classes of mental illness

 The main classes of mental illness are:

 - Neurodevelopmental disorders.
 This class covers a wide range of problems that usually begin in infancy, childhood or the teenage years.
 Examples include autism spectrum disorder, attention-deficit/hyperactivity disorder (ADHD) and learning disorders.